bmutafov/keep-me-up/README.md

 ## Running via executable

 To run via built executables, go to [the releases tab in the repo](https://github.com/mutafow/simple-keep-pc-awake/releases) and download the latest version of the binaries for your machine.
-Then simply run it when you need to keep your PC awake and close it when you don't!
+Then simply run it and it will detect when you are idling and react accordingly.
+The executable will always use the default settings.

 ## Options